 3. Cheating is Garder to Monitor

-One of the biggest disadvantages of online learning is proper monitoring for cheating during assessments.
+One of the most significant disadvantages of online learning is proper monitoring for cheating during assessments.
 E-learning creates various opportunities for students to cheat.
 The students take assessments in their environment while using their devices.
 The educators only have access to the live camera feed, making detecting cheating difficult.
 Students have devised intricate cheating schemes and even let a third party take their exams.

 4. E-learning is Inaccessible to Digitally Illiterate People